oatakan/ansible-role-rhel_template_build/README.md

 molecule test
 ```

-The provided Molecule scenario builds a systemd-enabled Rocky Linux 9 image
+The Molecule scenario builds a container from `quay.io/rockylinux/rockylinux:9`
-with Python installed so the role can run inside a Docker container.
+and installs `systemd` and Python so the role can run in a Docker container.

 ## License